ChillarAnand/avilpage.com/posts/2017/11/django-tips-tricks-hyperlink-foreignkey-admin.md

     author = models.ForeignKey(Author)
 ```

-These models can be registered with admin interface as follows.
+We can register these models with admin interface as follows.

 ```py
 from django.contrib import admin